Freight Farms

 Maximize Your Freight Farm's Potential by Tapping Into Local Expertise, Talent, and Funding Opportunities

 A Freight Farm isn't just a tool for growing food—it's a powerful asset for creating education programs, driving community engagement, and launching social enterprises that make a real impact.
 Whether you're in education, a nonprofit, or looking to start a farming initiative, connecting with local resources can help ensure the success and sustainability of your program.
+Here’s how to tap into your community and set your farm up for long-term success:

 1. Amplify Awareness and Drive Engagement